-Electrification of buildings and transport
+Electrification of buildings

 Buildings are one of the leading sources of climate warming emissions from cities.
 To combat this, a growing number of jurisdictions are passing policies to power buildings with electricity rather than methane gas and other fossil fuels.
 Electrifying space and water heating and ideally all appliances protects local health and safety and global climate.
 Many policies affect new construction.
 Some cities, such as New York City, are going even further and finding creative ways to responsibly phase fossil fuels out of existing buildings as well.